All About Karma

 You earn karma points by writing critiques for the work of others, and when others react to the critiques you’ve written by marking them as “constructive”, “enlightening”, and so on.

-Both Basic and Premium members spend karma to post work!
+Both Basic and Premium members spend karma points to post work!

-Click “Karma history” from the Account menu to see a history of how you’ve earned and spent your karma.
-You can also send karma to other members from there.
+Click “Karma history” in the navigation sidebar to see a history of how you’ve earned and spent your karma.
+You can also send karma to other members from this page.